0r080r0/WebApp-DrummerPosture/README.md

 # Contents:

+- root folder - main folder of the project (holding important files, keeping everything organised, start point of project to run or build the website)
 - src/ — folder with all the project’s code and styles that make the website work.
 - public/ — folder for files that are directly used by the website, like the main HTML page, images, and the site’s favicon.